luismdiaz01/dsc160-midterm-group-14/README.md

 - image files (`.jpg`, `.png` or whatever else is appropriate)
 - audio files (`.wav`, `.mp3`)
 - written text as `.pdf`

+Our results are recorded in a results directory that contain image files and figures from our analysis performed in the notebooks.
+We will aslo write out the results as a pdf in this readme with rhe images from our analysis.

 ### General Movie EDA
 ![Dist Movies](results/dist_of_movies_over_each_decade.jpg)